The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 You should receive an infringement notice either at the time of the offence, in the mail or left on your property (for example, taped to the windscreen of your car).
 However, sometimes notices are lost or misplaced.

 If you’re concerned that you may have an infringement but you don’t have the notice, you can contact Fines Victoria to find out.
-If you know your infringement notice number, you can log into the Fines Victoria website to view your infringements and to seek more information.
+If you know your infringement notice number, you can log into the Fines Victoria portal on their website to view your infringements and to seek more information.

 If a local council or the Department of Transport issued your infringement, you will have to contact those enforcement agencies for more information.